Lifecycle and Identity

 - invoke any after update input hooks

-- recursively visit all of the children of this template
+- recursively visit all the children of this template

 - invoke any late input hooks